Key Takeaways

 - Level-of-care criteria: Nursing Home Level of Care (NHLOC) is a measurement that looks at the type of care a person needs; this determines if they are eligible for Medicaid nursing home care.
 Each state sets its own criteria for NHLOC, and the assessment tools used may vary.
 Generally, these assessments focus on areas like physical functional ability, cognitive functioning, medical needs, and behavioral issues.
 If it's determined an applicant does not need the level of care typically provided in a nursing home, Medicaid will not pay for coverage.

-- Financial criteria: To receive Medicaid nursing home coverage, you must meet certain limits for monthly income and personal assets.
+- Financial criteria: To receive nursing home coverage, you must meet certain Medicaid income limits and asset limits.
 These limits, which change every year, are based on your marital status and the state in which you live.
 Most states will consider income and assets from the last five years in determining eligibility.
-For 2023, the monthly income limit for most states is $2,742 for single individuals with countable assets of $2,000 or less and $5,484 for married spouses (both applying) with countable assets of less than $3,000.

 In exchange for having your nursing home costs paid for, you must give up nearly all your income to Medicaid.
 You will, however, be allowed to keep a small monthly stipend.
 The amount varies by state.